Joachim Schummer Homepage

 Papers

-“From Nano-Convergence to NBIC-Convergence: ‘The best way to predict the future is to create it’”, in: Sabine Maasen & Christoph Rehmann-Sutter (eds.): Deliberating Future Technologies: Identity, Ethics, and Governance of Nanotechnology (forthcoming).
+“From Nano-Convergence to NBIC-Convergence: ‘The best way to predict the future is to create it’”, in: Sabine Maasen, Mario Kaiser, Monika Kurath & Christoph Rehmann-Sutter (eds.): Assessment Regimes of Technology: Identity, Ethics, and Governance of Nanotechnology, Heidelberg et al.: Springer (Sociology of the Sciences Yearbook) (forthcoming)..

-"The Creation of Life in Cultural Context: From Spontaneous Generation to Synthetic Biology”, in: Mark Bedau & Emily Parke (eds.): Our Future with Protocells: The Social and Ethical Implications of the Creation of Living, Cambridge, MA: MIT Press, 2007 (in print).
+"The Creation of Life in Cultural Context: From Spontaneous Generation to Synthetic Biology", in: Mark Bedau & Emily Parke (eds.): The Ethics of Protocells: Moral and Social Implications of Creating Life in the Laboratory, Cambridge, MA: MIT-Press, 2009 (in print)..

-"The Impact of Nanotechnologies on Developing Countries", in: Fritz Allhoff, Patrick Lin, James Moor & John Weckert (eds.), Nanoethics: The Ethical and Social Implications of Nanotechnology, Hoboken, NJ: Wiley, 2007 (in print)
+"The Impact of Nanotechnologies on Developing Countries", in: Fritz Allhoff, Patrick Lin, James Moor & John Weckert (eds.), Nanoethics: The Ethical and Social Implications of Nanotechnology, Hoboken, NJ: Wiley, 2007, pp. 291-307.

 "'Societal and Ethical Implications of Nanotechnology': Meanings, Interest Groups, and Social Dynamics", in: J. Schummer & D. Baird (eds.), Nanotechnology Challenges: Implications for Philosophy, Ethics and Society, Singapore et al.: World Scientific Publishing, 2006, 413-449.

-"Nano-Erlösung oder Nano-Armageddon? - Technikethik im christlichen Fundamentalismus", in: A. Nordmann, J. Schummer & Astrid Schwarz (eds.), Nanotechnologien im Kontext: Philosophische, ethische und gesellschaftliche Perspektiven, Berlin: Akademische Verlagsgesellschaft, 2006, pp. 263-276.
+"Nano-Erlösung oder Nano-Armageddon? - Technikethik im christlichen Fundamentalismus" (Nano-Salvation or Nano-Armageddon?
+Engineering Ethics in the Age of Christian Fundamentalism), in: A. Nordmann, J. Schummer & Astrid Schwarz (eds.), Nanotechnologien im Kontext: Philosophische, ethische und gesellschaftliche Perspektiven, Berlin: Akademische Verlagsgesellschaft, 2006, pp. 263-276.

 "Teaching Societal and Ethical Implications of Nanotechnology to Engineering Students through Science Fiction", Bulletin of Science, Technology and Society, 25 (2005), 459-468 (with Rosalyn Berne).